gbmhunter/blog/content/programming/firmware/choosing-serial-numbers-for-embedded-products/_index.md

 ## Overview

 Serial numbers are crucial for embedded devices that you want to individually track.
-They are used for uniquely identifying devices when talking to a server, warranty purposes and more.
+They are used for uniquely identifying devices for a bunch of reasons, including tracking metadata (location, firmware version, customer, e.t.c), used when talking to a server, for warranty purposes and more.
 There a few ways to go about generating serial numbers.
 We'll first discuss a few different methods, and then dive into how to calculate the probability of a collision when using random serial numbers.

 ## Non-Random Serial Numbers